dineshdb/aggregate/Readme.md

    * DELETE		- validate user, get form data, validate form data, delete the category
 - /feed.php		- similar to categories
 - /news.php		- show only the new items since last checked.
-- /archive.php	- Items read in the past
+- /archive.php	- All the items fetched and saved in the database till now except unread items.
 - /later.php	- Items saved to be read later.
+This actually is just an api and saves [Pocket](https://getpocket.com) or [wallabag](https://wallabag.org).
 - /search.php	- Search page and results.
 - /settings.php